Don’t Fall Prey to Holiday e-Stress Syndrome

 Make the Time for the Little Email Details

-These little details contribute to the persona of who we are.
+These little details contribute to our persona.
 When we don’t make that effort, we increase the chance of negative perception.
-This applies to the Subject field as well — one of the first things the recipient will see and what may determine if your email even gets opened.
+This also applies to the Subject field, one of the first things the recipient will see and may determine whether your email is opened.

 SUBJECT: Where’s my download!?!?

 It turns out she did not look in her junk/trash folder.
-If she had taken the time to read the notes throughout the order process, she would have known how to prevent that and checked there first before jumping to scold me.
+If she had read the notes throughout the order process, she would have known how to prevent this and checked there before jumping to scold me.

-And you don’t know, by taking the time to be kind instead of reacting in kind, how you can make a difference in someone’s day.
-So I responded courteously and asked if she checked her junk/spam/trash folders.
+You don’t know how much a difference taking the time to be kind instead of reacting in kind can make in someone’s day.
+So, I responded courteously and asked if she checked her junk/spam/trash folders.

 Being Thoughtful and Considerate Only Takes a Moment

-Now is not the time of the year to let your evil twin take over your email communications because you feel rushed, stressed, or overburdened.
-Take a moment, take a deep breath and clear your head before tapping out any emotionally sensitive emails.
+Do not let your evil twin take over your email communications because you feel rushed, stressed, or overburdened.
+Take a moment, take a deep breath, and clear your head before tapping out any emotionally sensitive emails.

-And when you are unsure of others’ intentions, be kind and give the benefit of the doubt.
-Ask for clarification before jumping the gun.
+When unsure of others’ intentions, read their email out loud.
+Be thoughtful and give them the benefit of the doubt.
+Ask for clarification before jumping to conclusions.

 Get in the spirit!